*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 - Beckert, Empire of Cotton, 102–103. [↩]

-- For a valuable and approachable rundown of American slavery statistics, see Jenny Bourne, “Slavery in the United States,” at https://eh.net/encyclopedia/slavery-in-the-united-states/.
-For statistics earlier than 1790, see Morgan, American Slavery, American Freedom, appendix; and Kolchin, American Slavery, 252-257.
+- For a valuable and approachable rundown of American slavery statistics, see Jenny Bourne, “Slavery in the United States,” https://eh.net/encyclopedia/slavery-in-the-united-states/, accessed May 7, 2018.
+For statistics earlier than 1790, see Edmund S. Morgan, American Slavery, American Freedom: The Ordeal of Colonial Virginia (New York: Norton, 1975), appendix; and Peter Kolchin, American Slavery: 1619–1877 (New York: Hill and Wang, 1993), 252–257.
 All slavery statistics hereafter refer to Bourne’s “Slavery in the United States” unless otherwise noted. [↩]

-- On antebellum land prices, especially in the cotton belt, see Phalen, Consequences of Cotton, 157-160; Otto, The Southern Frontiers, 86-99; Beth English, A Common Thread: Labor, Politics, and Capital Mobility in the Textile Industry (Athens: The University of Georgia Press, 2006), 40-44; and Harold D. Woodman, King Cotton and His Retainers: Financing and Marketing the Cotton Crop of the South, 1800-1925 (Columbia: University of South Carolina Press, 1990), chapter 11. [↩]
+- On antebellum land prices, especially in the Cotton Belt, see Phalen, Consequences of Cotton, 157–160; Otto, The Southern Frontiers, 86–99; Beth English, A Common Thread: Labor, Politics, and Capital Mobility in the Textile Industry (Athens: University of Georgia Press, 2006), 40–44; and Harold D. Woodman, King Cotton and His Retainers: Financing and Marketing the Cotton Crop of the South, 1800–1925 (Columbia: University of South Carolina Press, 1990), chap.
+11. [↩]

 - See Brenda E. Stevenson, Life in Black and White: Family and Community in the Slave South (New York: Oxford University Press, 1996), 171–181. [↩]